mz-700/glass/README.md

                 ret
                 ENDP

 All symbols defined in a procedure block are local.
 Symbols in inner scopes can be referenced by using the `.` operator.

-  * Condition: `if`, `else`, `endif`
+#### `if`, `else`, `endif`: Condition

 Conditionally assembles a section of code, or an optional alternative section.
 The end of the section is either marked with `endif`, or with `else` in which case an alternative will follow up to the `endif`.
 The argument is evaluated as an integer, and if the result is nonzero (true) the first section is assembled, and if the result is zero (false) the alternative is assembled if one is provided.

         PAD: MACRO ?address
              IF $ > ?address